 Data

 To assess spatial and temporal patterns in groundfish communities we used fisheries independent surveys conducted by the Alaska Fisheries Science Center (AFSC) between 1984 and 2015.
-This AFSC dataset has used the same methodology over the time series (stratified random sampling design, with the same bottom trawl sampling gear throughout the time series; Stauffer (2004) and Armistead (1993)).The average latitude and longitude of survey tows were used to represent the spatial locations of each sample, and these values were converted to ALBERS PROJECTION which is appropriate for the Gulf of Alaska (need to dig out methods for Albers projection).
+This AFSC dataset has used the same methodology over the time series (stratified random sampling design, with the same bottom trawl sampling gear throughout the time series; Stauffer (2004) and Armistead (1993).The average latitude and longitude of survey tows were used to represent the spatial locations of each sample, and these values were converted to ALBERS PROJECTION which is appropriate for the Gulf of Alaska (need to dig out methods for Albers projection).
 As our interest was primarily in the waters most likely affected by EVOS, we restricted our analysis to trawls conducted shallower than 600m.
 In total, we included 7601 individual hauls between 1984 and 2015.

 We applied our models to 53 species groups.
 These groups represent species that were observed in at least 3% of the tows (>230 tows).
 53? represent individual species and YY represent species complexes that were not identified to species separately during field sampling throughout the survey extent (supplementary TABLE).
 For brevity, we refer to these species and species groups simply as “species” subsequently.
 We provide the full species list and number of tows in which each species was observed in the supplement.